ArcticTech/arctictech.github.io/_posts/2023-07-18-Github-Starter.md

 Once you successfully set upstream main.
 You should be all ready to make your commits.

 ### Push Up a Brand New Repo
-The following are instructions to push up a brand new repo.
+The following are instructions to push up a new repo.
 1. Create a new repository locally:
 ```
 git init